JanuszJakubiak/dammr2024/README.md

 ## Python script to communicate with the module

-Write a script that connects to the module, runs a selected command, receives the output from the module and prints it to the screen reformatted.
+1. Write a script that connects to the module, runs a selected command, receives the output from the module and prints it to the screen reformatted.

+   Hint: an example can be found in `dwm` branch, file `dwm_simple.py`

+2. Modify the script to run a command to print position in loop, print the coordinates on the screen

+   Hint: an example can be found in `dwm` branch, file `dwm_lep.py`

 ## ROS2 publisher

+1. Create a package with the `hello_world` example, run the example to check if everything is correct

+2. Create a script of a string publisher following the [ROS2 tutorial](https://docs.ros.org/en/iron/Tutorials/Beginner-Client-Libraries/Writing-A-Simple-Py-Publisher-And-Subscriber.html#write-the-publisher-node), run it and verify via `topic echo` that it works correctly

+   Hint: solutions can be found in `publisher` branch

-Transform the script from the previous task to a ROS2 publisher.
+3. Transform the position reading script from the previous task to a ROS2 publisher.
+Begin with publishing the position as string.
+Then consider what message type would be better.

-Consider what message types can be used.
+4. Consider how the node can be extended (other topics? faut detection? configuration?

 # Appendix